How do I open a business bank account?

 As a new business owner, you may not know what to expect when you open a business bank account.
 You can usually apply for a business bank account fairly quickly by filling out the required forms and providing the documentation the bank requires.
 Knowing the information and documents required in advance can streamline the process of getting it set up.

-To learn more about the steps to launch a new business, including how to form your business with an exclusive offer from Incfile, visit The Bank of America Start a Business Center.
+To learn more about the steps to launch a new business, including how to form your business with an exclusive offer from Bizee, visit The Bank of America Start a Business Center.

 What do I need to open a business bank account?